Esri/cedar/site/source/pages/api/json/specification-json.md

 ## Template
 The template is an extension of the [Vega](https://github.com/trifacta/vega/wiki) visualization grammar, and in most respects is identical.
-The primary differece it that the template has some properties specified as `{tokens}`.
+The primary difference it that the template has some properties specified as `{tokens}`.

 The Cedar library takes the `dataset.mappings` object and uses that to interpolate the tokens in the template, to produce a valid vega specification, which is then used to generate the chart.